 According to business consultant David Duryee, this is one of the most important metrics a lender analyzes.
 “It is a basic financial principle that the more you rely on debt versus equity to finance your business, the more risk you face,” he said.
 “Therefore, the higher the debt-to-equity ratio, the less safe your business [is].”

 You obviously want to consider the interest rate, though this shouldn’t be the only determining factor.
 For example, if a $100,000 loan has repayment terms of five years, a difference of two percentage points really doesn’t matter that much in the grand scheme of things.
 It would, however, matter if the loan were for $1 million spread out over 20 years.
 Be smart about comparing interest rates, and give more weight to it when terms are higher.

-Speaking of repayment terms, what is the length of time?
+Speaking of repayment terms, how much time do you have to pay off the loan?
 What does the payment schedule look like?
 Can you pay off the loan early, or do you have to wait until maturation?
-It’s easy for these to seem like small little details in the fine print of a loan, but they can save or cost you tens of thousands of dollars when it’s all said and done.
+It’s easy for these to seem like tiny little details in the fine print of a loan, but they can save or cost you tens of thousands of dollars when it’s all said and done.

-You may feel like you have time against you, but it’s OK to slow down a bit.
+You may feel like time isn’t on your side, but it’s OK to take things slowly.
 The absolute worst thing you can do is rush into this.
-Prematurely selecting a loan, only to figure out a month from now that you chose the wrong one, can be devastating to your business.
-Be patient and carefully evaluate all of your options before proceeding too far in the process.
+Prematurely selecting a loan, only to figure out later that you chose the wrong one, can be devastating to your business.
+Be patient and carefully evaluate all of your options as you navigate the process.